Re-Enrollment is now OPEN for 2021-2022

-By moving to continuous enrollment, you will be securing your child’s position until their graduation as we approach waitlists in several of our grades.
+By moving to continuous enrollment, you will be securing your child’s position until their graduation as we are currently at waitlists in several of our grades.
 This process also removes unnecessary hoops and stops penalizing our loyal families by saving them from going through the re-enrollment process each year for the sake of the small percentage of those who choose not to return.
 You will also no longer have an additional payment in the spring on top of your regular tuition payment as they will be rolled together to help with your financial planning.

 How does GCA benefit from Continuous Enrollment?